MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-cli-effectively.md

 ---
-title: Tips for working with the Azure CLI | Microsoft Docs
+title: Tips for using the Azure CLI | Microsoft Docs
 description: Learn tips for using Azure CLI successfully, such as output formats, passing parameter values, and quoting rules for different shells.
 author: dbradish-microsoft
 ms.author: dbradish